wp-plugins/gallery-images/readme.txt

 ### 5 Views Options

-**Gallery/content-popup**
+**Gallery / content-popup**

-In this gallery each post with the picture , title under text open in popup and make them larger.
+In this Image gallery each post with the picture , title under text open in popup and make them larger.
 The button “View more” is under the text also inside the popup, it opens more information about the content. to close the popup press “cross” button and go back to the tape.

 **Content slider**

 In this view you can see your images with the text, title and “ViewMore” button in slider.
 Just click onthe arrows in the upper corners and slide the content.

-**Ligthtbox-gallery**
+**Ligthtbox - gallery**

 In this gallery view you can add only the images of images without text.
 The title comes up from the bottom of the image as you hover the mouse on it.
 Images become larger with the lightbox and you can slide to watch them.